 Much of the gradient in this brief reach is contained in the first 200 yards downstream of the dam in a series of three drops.
 These will only contain runnable flow when water in the area is relatively high.

-Exiting the river left put-in eddy directly below the dam, a low ledge parallel to the main flow drops into the entrance to a narrow "S" drop between rock walls.
-There is a brief bit of lower grade water followed by a 45 degree flume of 6-8' with a potentially aggressive hydraulic at the base.
-Shortly below this lies a broad sliding drop of about 8'.
-Moving water and light boulderbed follow for about a quarter mile before the gradient picks up again for some fun class II-III boulderbed with a few low ledges.
+From the river left put-in eddy directly below the dam, a low ledge parallel to the main flow drops into the entrance for a narrow "S" drop between rock walls.
+A brief bit of lower grade water is followed by a 45 degree flume of 6-8' with a potentially aggressive hydraulic at the base.
+Shortly beyond lies a broad sliding drop of about 8'.
+Moving water and light boulderbed follow for about a quarter-mile before the gradient picks up again for some class II-III boulderbed with a few low ledges.
 Paddle past the powerplant and take-out at the boat landing river right.

 *Gauge listed is a long way upstream of this normally dewatered reach.

 Visual inspection of the drops immediately below the dam are the only sure indicator.